ispc/ispc/docs/ispc.rst

   };

-Because ``varying`` types have size that depends on the size of the gang of program instances, ``ispc`` has restrictrictions on using varying types in parameters to functions with the ``export`` qualifier.  ``ispc`` prohibits parameters to exported functions to have varying type unless the parameter is of pointer type.
+Because ``varying`` types have size that depends on the size of the gang of program instances, ``ispc`` has restrictions on using varying types in parameters to functions with the ``export`` qualifier.  ``ispc`` prohibits parameters to exported functions to have varying type unless the parameter is of pointer type.
 (That is, ``varying float`` isn't allowed, but ``varying float * uniform``